dan-jc-h/2022-advent-of-code/day08/README.md

 program, it can even be called in the processing loop from part 1, but I'll separate it out to clarity

-This can be added to the same program as part 1 so you only load the forest array once.
+This can be added to the same program as Part 1 so you only load the forest array once.